1066059/reproducible_science_assignment/README.md

 Reproducible science assignment R code.

-Data pipeline for question 2 can be found in reproducible_research_assignment.Rmd.
+Data pipeline for question 2 can be found in reproducible_science_code.Rmd.

-Data folder contains raw/clean data.
+Data folder contains raw/clean data used in analyses.

-Figure folder contains exploratory and results figure.
+Figure folder contains exploratory and results figure from the data pipeline.